NeoMedSys/gingerbread_sc/README.md

 The ``third`` part is the docker image, or the ``operating system`` if you will.
 This is the environment that the researchers will be working in.
 This makes it easier for the researchers work to fit more easily into the production pipeline.

-Check out the documentation for more information.
+Check out the documentation for more information https://neomedsys.github.io/gingerbread_sc/.

 ![Untitled-2023-02-13-1036(3)](https://user-images.githubusercontent.com/24882057/223761751-fb30e360-9fb8-4340-bd69-d557b68601f3.png)